 - Wait until it gets cold.

-- Meanwhile mix the whipped topping with a cup of milk until it gets stiff enough.
+- Whisk the whipping cream until it gets stiff enough.

 - Spread this whipping cream on the pie.
 And wait it in refrigerator at least 5 hours.

 - Decorate it with pistachio and mint leaves before serving.